dejanbogdanovski/website-repos/README.md

 2. Install Docker.
 3. Download the docker-compose.yml file and code folder from this github repository.
 4. Create a folder and place the docker-compose.yml file in that folder.
-5. Open Command Prompt and go inside the folder with the docker-compose.yml file and after that run the following command: docker-compose up -d
+5. Open Command Prompt and go inside the folder with the docker-compose.yml file and after that run the following command:

-Open Command Prompt and go inside the folder with the docker-compose.yml file and after that run the following command:
 ```
 docker-compose up -d
 ```